checkymander/bgp-sel/README.md

 Note: If you want to make use of negative search terms such as -"not this" you can either just run bgp-sel.exe or esecape the quotation marks (e.g. bgp-sel.exe "this -\"not this\"")

 # Future Plans
-Add command line arguments, and reporting options.
+Add reporting options, and an Ipv6 flag.